amplication/amplication/README.md

 ### Initializing all the packages

 Amplication is using a mono-repo with multiple packages.
-To initialize all the packages on a local development environment, execute the following commands in the project root folder:
+To initialize all the packages on a local development environment, including running a docker image for the DB and seeding the DB, execute the following commands in the project root folder:

 ```jsx
 npm install